It’s not talent or word power that make writers successful; it’s staying power. Here are our 7 best tips to thrive as a

 All you writers out there – get your assignments written.
-Switch off your left-brain, mingy, pessimistic editor.
-Leave the critiquing to your tutors, and ultimately, for when you tackle your final draft.
+Switch off your left-brain, mingy, perfectionistic editor.
+Leave the critiquing to your tutors, and for when you tackle your final draft.

-Apply these seven tips to your writing life and let’s make this year your most successful ever.
+Apply these seven tips to your writing life and make this your most successful writing year ever.

 © Nichola Meyer, All Rights Reserved